 Children are welcome – you won’t find jump scares or crazy antics here.
 The guides are knowledgeable story tellers with a love of the history Savannah offers.

-If your Girl Scout Troupe is looking for a ghost walking tour, this is the one you want!
+If your Girl Scout Troup is looking for a ghost walking tour, this is the one you want!
 We love their Ghost Talk Ghost Walk patch, available only to Girl Scouts.

 The unique aspect about this tour?
 The owner is a leader of paranormal activity.
 The tours use audio, video and photos to enhance the story and location, sharing evidence of the ghosts that haunt Savannah.

+You’ll see the places featured on shows like Ghost Adventures, Ghost Hunters, and Ghost Asylum.
 Exclusive access includes the Courtyard of the Sorrel-Weed Mansion.
-While the well-shared affair-suicide story has not found a basis of truth, there are too many paranormal activities happening in the house to ignore!
+While the well-shared affair-suicide story has not found a basis in truth, there are too many paranormal activities happening in the house to ignore!

 Cobblestone Tours literally wrote the book on hauntings in Savannah.
-This is one of Savannah’s earliest tours, with groups starting as early as 7pm.
+This is one of Savannah’s earliest tours, with group tours starting as early as 7 p.m.

 Tour guides (in period costume) lead you by candlelight, sharing stories of famous ghosts and local folklore.